zxc-tju/InterHub/README.md

 --timerange=5
 ```

 Replace `cache_location`, and `save_path` with your own paths.
-For details, refer
-to the parameter settings in the [Get trajdata cache](#get-trajdata-cache) section.
-By default, the `InterHub_mini` dataset is read from the `Dataset`
+For details, refer to the parameter settings in the [Get trajdata cache](#get-trajdata-cache) section.
+By default, a subset of `interaction_multi` dataset is read from the `data/1_unified_cache` folder.
-folder.

 ## 3. Visualize

 ### Case_visualize
-Run `plot_figure.py` to plot the interaction segments, and the gif will be provided.
+Run `2_case_visualize.py` to plot the interaction segments and generate GIFs.

 ### Paper_plot
-Run `contextVAE/process_trajdata.py` to preprocess the dataset to meet the data format requirements of [ContextVAE](https://github.com/xupei0610/ContextVAE.git).

-Then, test the model on the preprocessed data.  **_( More Details)_**
+Run `3_paper_plot.py` to plot the results in the paper using the metadata of the interaction events in the full InterHub dataset.

 ## Citation
-If you find this repository useful for your research, please consider giving us a star 🌟 and citing our paper.0.
+If you find this repository useful for your research, please consider giving us a star 🌟 and citing our paper.